LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 To be correctly designated as FRPM eligible, a student must be part of a household that meets income eligibility requirements or the student must be categorically eligible based on his or her status as a foster, homeless, migrant, or runaway child or on the fact that the student’s household participates in the CalFresh, CalWORKs or Food Distribution Program on Indian Reservation (FDPIR) programs.
-Students who are members of households that receive CalFresh and/or CalWORKs benefits should have been directly certified to receive FRPM benefits through an automatic state data match conducted in November 2013, and thus should be indicated in CALPADS as “directly certified” to receive benefits.
+Students who are members of households that receive CalFresh and/or CalWORKs benefits should have been directly certified to receive FRPM benefits through an automatic state data match, and thus should be indicated in CALPADS as “directly certified” to receive benefits.

 - A copy of a student’s National School Lunch Program (NSLP) application.